python-arq/arq/docs/usage.rst

         async def email_premium_user(self, user_id):
             send_user_email(user_id)

-(Just a snippet, won't run as is)
+(Just a snippet, won't run "as is")

 Direct Enqueuing
 ................

-Functions can we enqueued direction whether or no they're decorated with ``@concurrent``.
+Functions can we enqueued directly whether or no they're decorated with ``@concurrent``.

 .. code:: python